A rustic wooden post fence in front of the vibrant, multi-colored striped hills and red rock mesas of the Paria Rimrocks in Southern Utah

 Release Year: 1939

 John Wayne is a household name across the American Southwest, and his breakout role in the 1939 film Stagecoach cemented his fame as “the” Hollywood western actor.
-At almost 90 years old, Stagecoach has stood the test of time as a standout film that set the bar for future westerns.
+At almost 90 years old, Stagecoach has stood the test of time as a standout film that set the bar for future westerns, influencing how the cinematic ‘West’ is depicted on screen.

 While the red of the red rocks might be lost in a black-and-white film, the towering monoliths of Monument Valley certainly aren’t.
-Director John Ford captures this bleak and hauntingly beautiful section of Highway 89 with masterful accuracy, driving home the lonely tale of a group of misfits crossing the desert together.
+Director John Ford captures this bleak and hauntingly beautiful section of Highway 89 with masterful accuracy, driving home the lonely tale of a group of misfits crossing the desert together, much like today’s travelers who venture beyond the main parks to discover hidden gems of Southern Utah.
+Stagecoach is deeply connected to the cinematic past of the region, serving as a touchstone for generations of filmmakers.
 Whether you’ve seen the movie or not, don’t miss a chance to experience the views of Monument Valley.

 Galaxy Quest – Goblin Valley